 An Event refers to any action a user performs on your app that is tracked.
 For instance, if you have an e-commerce app, you might want to track events like ‘App launches’, ‘Products searched’, ‘Products viewed’, ‘Added to cart’ and ‘Purchase completed’.

-To view a report for an event, go to the Analytics menu and click on Behaviour.
-Then select the event you want to analyse from the drop-down menu.
+To view a report for an event, go to the Analytics menu and click on Behavior.
+Then select the event you want to analyze from the drop-down menu.

 You can use filters to narrow down the results to specific Attributes.
 These can be Event Attributes, User Attributes, Device Attributes or a combination of them.
 To do that, click on Add Filters and then select appropriate filters from the Filter By section.
 Select the Case Sensitive checkbox if you want the report to match the exact case of the value you specify.